anoidgit/Torch-nn-ext/README.md

 <a name='getres'></a>
 ### [residuemodule] getres(module_encap,scale) ###
 getres(module_encap,scale) returns a residue module by encapsulate `module_encap`, `scale` controls how much you want to residue, default is 1, keep nil will makes it a little bit efficient.
 In the most simple use `module_encap` could be just a nn.Linear(), module_encap's inputs size must be the same with the outputs size.
-If you encapsulate nn.Tanh() with getres(), you will get a res-transfer(res-tanh) function, which does not saturate, converges much faster, will not “die”, zero mean outputs, computationally efficient, and does not times the number of parameters/neuron like maxout.
+If you encapsulate nn.Tanh() with getres(), you will get a res-active(res-tanh) function, which does not saturate, converges much faster, will not “die”, zero mean outputs, computationally efficient, and does not times the number of parameters/neuron like maxout.